 - Exemption from Scantron or Scantron Scribe

 Students must be registered with DAR and be approved for testing accommodations to take tests at DAR.
 If instructors are able to administer an exam with the approved accommodations, students may either choose to take the test with them or use the DAR testing space.
-DAR does not need to be informed about a test an instructor is administering and providing the approved accommodations.
+DAR does not need to be informed about a test an instructor is administering and providing the approved accommodations for.

 Testing Policies and Procedures